 Editor’s note: This is the second installment in APR’s yearlong series on climate change in Alabama.
 See our first story: Introduction: Impact of climate change in Alabama.
 Eddie Burkhalter is a staff writer at Alabama Political Reporter and a fellow at the Poynter-Koch Media and Journalism Fellowship.
 The program is a partnership between the Poynter Institute and the Charles Koch Institute.
-Charles G. Koch is director of the Charles Koch Institute and CEO of the multinational petroleum company Koch Industries.
+Charles G. Koch is chairman of the board for the Charles Koch Institute and CEO of the multinational petroleum company Koch Industries.

 Jim Allen’s latest edition of the Free Fredonia Times is a make-believe glimpse back at the small rural Alabama community from a hundred years into the future.

 Issue number 67 begins, “Fredonia then and Now, 1919-2119.”